 In response to major concerns expressed in comments to DOE on the NOPR, DOE issued a notice of data availability (NODA), published in the Federal Register on September 14, 2015, containing a provisional analysis of the potential economic impacts and energy savings that could result from promulgating amended energy conservation standards for residential non-weatherized gas furnaces (NWGFs) that include two product classes defined by input capacity.
 The NODA did not consider mobile home gas furnaces.
-In the NODA, DOE outlined a potential alternative furnace efficiency standard that would differentiate between larger furnaces (which would be subject to more stringent minimum efficiency levels) and smaller furnaces (which would be subject to existing minimum efficiency requirements).
+In the NODA, DOE outlined a potential alternative furnace efficiency standard that would differentiate between larger furnaces (which would be subject to more stringent minimum efficiency requirements).
 The NODA analysis estimated impacts for several potential standard level combinations for condensing furnaces and various maximum sizes for non-condensing furnaces.